 So, just to be clear we all know that most of our hangovers are down to just generally getting a little bit pour-happy right?
 BUT, one thing that I have discovered in my old age is that there are certain rules that lessen the evil.
-Read on to discover my top tip for a low or No Hangover French Wine drinking…
+Read on to discover my top tips for Low Hangover French Wine drinking…

 Above : giving it my best Keith Floyd…

-Here’s my tips on enjoying the grape juice without the side effects….
+Here’s my tips on enjoying the grape juice without the nasty side effects….

 1 Choose a Burgundy Wine.